Basketball Drill - Footwork Drill

 Every player must learn proper footwork to become a good player.
 He/she must learn how to execute the jump-stop, forward and reverse pivot, and make certain cuts without the ball, such as the V-cut.
 He/she must learn the "triple-threat" position.
-Here is a drill that has the players execute all of these moves plus take a shot, follow the shot for the rebound, and make a good pass.
+Here are drills that have the players execute these moves.

-See also: Footwork, Jump-Stop, Offensive Tips, and Cutting and Faking.
+See also: Footwork, Jump-Stop, Offensive Tips for Youth Players, and Cutting and Faking.

 Refer to the diagram.
 The players form two lines, one for the passers and one for the movers- shooters.